rs/audience-meter/README.md

 - Namespaces to track an unlimited number of events
 - Cross browser websocket (thru [Sockjs](http://sockjs.org) to report online presence, and subscribe to live counters
 - Monitoring interface on a dedicated port
-- Spreads the load on multiple CPUs
+- Spreads the load on multiple CPUs and/or multiple servers

 ## How to use